yazz/VisualJS/README.md

+### What does Visual Javascript mean by Self Service?
+When we say Self Service we mean that Visual Javascript can be used by people who are not Professional programmers

+### How much will Visual Javascript cost?
+Visual Javascript is free to download and use.
+We will be releasing a paid hosted version at some point

 ### What is Visual Javascript's long term vision?
 Visual Javascript's long term vision is to make personal automation and embedded medical applications easy to build.
 An example of a medical device is a tiny device that is injected into the blood stream to detect and destroy dangerous cells (using tiny cameras and Tensorflow).
 To get to this long term goal we need to take many tiny steps on the way.
 First with an app store, initial versions of Visual Javascript are building UIs for internal enterprise apps, also with support for autonomous systems which use autodiscovery of components which can be loaded on demand.
 As an example, if an unrecognised cell type in the human body is found by computer vision, Visual Javascript could go out to the network to see if this cell is recognized somewhere else and download the particular code related to that cell type